 Florida Southern's Athletics Department offers 19 NCAA Division II intercollegiate sports.
-For all sports, with the exception of women's lacrosse which compete as an independent, FSC is a member of the nine-school Sunshine State Conference.
+FSC is a member of the nine-school Sunshine State Conference.
 Men's sports offered at FSC are: baseball, basketball, cross country, golf, lacrosse, soccer, swimming, tennis and track.
 Women's sports offered are: basketball, cross country, golf, lacrosse, soccer, softball, swimming, tennis, track and volleyball.
 Members of the SSC are Barry (Miami Shores), Eckerd (St. Petersburg), Florida Tech (Melbourne), Lynn (Boca Raton), Nova Southeastern (Ft.
 Lauderdale), Rollins (Winter Park), Saint Leo, and Tampa.
+Embry-Riddle (Daytona Beach) and Palm Beach Atlantic are provisional members and will have full membership in 2017.

 Moccasin teams have won 27 NCAA Championships (12 in men's golf, 9 in baseball, 4 in women's golf and one each in men's basketball and softball), making the athletics program one of the most successful in the country in Division II.
-In addition, FSC teams have captured 18 NCAA runner-up finishes, won 169 Sunshine State Conference regular season and post-season championships, with over 700 All-Americans, including 198 student-athletes who have been named to the Academic All-America or various All-American Scholar-Athlete teams.
+In addition, FSC teams have captured 19 NCAA runner-up finishes, won 172 Sunshine State Conference regular season and post-season championships, with over 700 All-Americans, including 198 student-athletes who have been named to the Academic All-America or various All-American Scholar-Athlete teams.